 - Retirement Savings Account

 Children’s savings accounts are typically opened by parents on behalf of their children.
 It encourages them to save and promotes better money management.
 Parents can show the kids their bank statements periodically so that they can see how their money is growing.
-Many banks offer this type of savings account and regularly organise fun fares for children to sensitise them about saving and to market the account type to their parents.
+Many banks offer this type of savings account and regularly organise funfairs for children to sensitise them about saving and to market the account type to their parents.

 Factors to Consider When Opening a Savings Account